A school staffer searched the backpack of a Virginia 6-year-old before shooting. Now, the school will install metal detectors | KRDO

 Richneck Elementary School in Virginia will install walk-through metal detectors after officials were alerted last week that a 6-year-old student who allegedly shot his teacher might have had a weapon but failed to find it after a search.

-Before last week’s shooting of a first-grade teacher, school officials were told that the child might have brought a weapon to school, according to Newport News Public Schools Superintendent George Parker, who was quoted in a report from CNN affiliate WTKR.
+Before last week’s shooting of a first-grade teacher, school officials were told that the child might have brought a weapon to school, according to Newport News Public Schools Superintendent George Parker.

-At least one school administrator was notified earlier on January 6, the day of the shooting, of the possible presence of the weapon, Parker told school families during a town hall meeting on Thursday, according to WTKR.
+At least one school administrator was notified earlier on January 6, the day of the shooting, of the possible presence of the weapon, Parker told school families during a town hall meeting on Thursday, according to an email sent to CNN by school district spokesperson Michelle Price.

-Parker also said that a search of the boy’s backpack found nothing, the station reported.
+Parker also said that a search of the boy’s backpack found nothing.

+When asked why school officials didn’t call the police when they got that warning, Price declined CNN’s request for comment, citing the ongoing investigation.

 The decision to install metal detectors was announced by Newport News School Board Chairperson Lisa R. Surles-Law in a press conference Thursday.

 The school board requested the metal detectors for Richneck immediately to get the students back in the building, Surles-Law said.
-The school has been closed since last Friday’s shooting.
+The school has been closed since the shooting.

 Gun was legally bought by child’s mom, officials say

-The teacher was shot in the chest, and was in stable condition, he said.
+The teacher was shot in the chest, and remains in stable condition, a spokesperson for the Riverside Regional Medical Center, where Zwerner is being treated, told CNN.

 The boy was under a temporary detention order and being evaluated at a hospital.
 School officials have not released the names of the child or the mother.